 - Inviting them to get to know you personally, as an individual, as a Christian and in your context as a member of Ellington Congregational Church;

-- Helping them to find their own identity as Christian persons with gifts and ministries to share.
+- Helping them to find their own identity as Christians with gifts and talents to share.